PITTSFIELD -- The bad news: The Pittsfield Suns were drubbed, 13-3 by Old Orchard Beach on Monday night at Wahconah Park.

 Meanwhile, Pittsfield could do nothing with Tides starter Joey Royer, a big (6-3) lefty with a nice, easy motion that enabled him to change speeds and fool opposing hitters all night.
 The Suns managed three hits in the first four innings, and five overall in six innings against Royer.

 In the fifth, the floodgates opened.
 Cleary singled, Voster walked and Boston Langley was hit by a pitch.
-With the bases loaded, designated hitter Matt Verrier dumped a
+With the bases loaded, designated hitter Matt Verrier dumped a soft liner into left center field for one run and Grayson Porter added another RBI hit.
+An error by the Suns' Travis Smith scored two more runs, and Tito Lluberes' single scored run No. 5.

 The Suns got a run back in the bottom of the sixth on Anthony Corona's RBI double.
 But Old Orchard Beach put the game out of reach with a three-run seventh.
 A two-run single by Voster was the big hit.